J-Lee12/CS396ArtificialLife/README.md

 <img src="/images/body-mutation.jpeg" width="600" height="600">

 ## Selection
-**Selection occured by replacing the first link of the body (the one farthest away from the viewer) with another randomly sized link to see if it would help the robot in evolution**
 **Selection occurs by comparing the parent and child's fitness and selecting whichever one had a more negative value** An example being